taalhavras/ucal/README.md

 were previously kicked from it) - `query-cals` will not report any calendars the querying ship isn't allowed to read.

+### ICS integrations
+We briefly covered importing calendars from .ics files above (see the %import-from-ics poke) but to conveniently import a calendar from a URL you can use `-fetch-ics "some-url"` - see `ted/fetch-ics.hoon` for the details!

+For a more robust importing experience look to `ucal-sync`.
+This app interacts with `ucal-store` in order to periodically "sync" calendars from urls.
+Please see `sur/ucal-sync.hoon` for the pokes you can send this app - the interface is pretty self explanatory.
+Once imported, the calendars should be treated as a read-only calendar inside of ucal.
+While mechanically you can still modify them by poking the store these changes will be lost when the calendar is next syncd.
+Other ships can still subscribe to the calendar and see updates as the calendar referred to by the url changes.
+If you ever stop the sync this restriction on modifying the calendar will stop applying - though if that's your end goal you should just use `fetch-ics` instead.

+See the section on scries for info on converting to ics (in particular discussion of the `ics` mark in the particular) but calendars can also be exposed as ics files via GET requests.
+This is already [baked in to how scries work](https://urbit.org/docs/arvo/eyre/external-api-ref#scry) but `ucal-store` also exposes a separate interface to allow GET requests for any public calendars in the store.
+For example, `curl -i localhost:8080/ucal-ics/~zod/obzf-gpup` would retrieve the calendar and associated events for a calendar owned by `~zod` with code `obzf-gpup` that a local ship knows about (note that this is _not_ necessarily a calendar created by `~zod` - it can also be a public calendar that `~zod` has subscribed to).
+The hope with this feature is to support integrating ucal directly with i.e. Google Calendar/Outlook as they both allow you to import calendars via a url.

 ## Current Roadmap
 These are the current big tasks to undertake (in no particular order).